Fernando-A-Rocha/mta-discord-webhooks/README.md

 ### `send(name, message, callBackEvent)` (Exported function)

-Sends a single message to the webhook's channel via a given webhook name.
+Sends a message to the webhook's channel via a given webhook name.

 **Required arguments**: